alogic0/files2dirs/README.md

 files2dirs
 ==========

-create directory for each file, bash-script
+Creates directory for each file, bash-script